thaisocireland/docs/README.md

-# Study in Ireland information
+# Thai Students in Ireland - Study in Ireland information

 The <https://github.com/thaisocireland/docs> repository on GitHub hosts the website available at